ibm-telemetry/telemetry-js/README.md

 - When `npm install` (or equivalent) is run on the CI server (resulting in the instrumented package getting installed), IBM Telemetry gets installed too and runs a script which analyzes your source code and captures data about your usage of the instrumented package.
-- This data is fully anonymized and reported back to a server at IBM.
-- For more details about exactly what is captured and how sensitive data is anonymized, keep reading.
+- This data is anonymized and reported back to a server at IBM.
+Details on what data is captured and how data is anonymized are described below.
 - Though IBM Telemetry is installed as a regular dependency in the instrumented package, it has no exports and therefore **does not impact your project's source code or build output in any way.**
-  Said differently: This is not a runtime package.
+  Said differently: this is not a runtime package.
 It has no "shippable code".
-It is static source code analysis performed during builds and nothing more.
+It is static source code analysis performed during builds.

 The point of capturing this data is to help the open source and inner source maintainers within IBM by giving them meaningful insights and metrics based on actual data.
 IBM Telemetry's purpose is to